Gateway Edge Agent Usage

 [webserver]

-# Whether the web server should be enabled
+# If webserver should be enabled

 # CLI: --webserver-enabled